-Zyllem’s Planning Module now honors government-imposed road regulations on top of SLAs, delivery windows, working hours, and all other factors that are considered by the route optimization algorithm.
+Zyllem’s Planning Module now honors government-imposed road regulations by assigning tasks only to vehicles that are allowed to travel on a road at a certain instance.
+This, on top of SLAs, delivery windows, working hours, and all other factors that are considered by the route optimization algorithm.
 These regulations are incorporated into the algorithm based on your country.
 The feature allows you to define your own vehicle profiles and set rules based on these profiles, as well as time and days.

 If you happen to be using or evaluating route planning technologies today, you may find that this ability to incorporate country-based road regulations is unique to Zyllem.
 This feature has been a game changer for our customers.
 The advantage of having realistic ETAs alone changes the game: less exceptions on the ground, predictable delivery windows, on-time deliveries, satisfied customers, and increased performance and productivity.

 Zyllem can apply road restriction frameworks of any country.
 Want to see more of this feature?
 Schedule a demo or contact firstname.lastname@example.org